daniel-g/dagaval/Resume.en.markdown

 Instituto Tecnológico de Colima (Agosto 2008 - Agosto 2009)
 -------------------------------
-### IV Summer Research.
+### 4th Summer Research.
 Intituto Tecnológico de Colima.
 Developer, Technical Leader and Architect
-* Description: Official site for the reseach summer.
+* Description: Official site for the research summer.
 * Tasks: Development of the frontend and the backend (admin and users registration systems).
 * Key Technologies: PHP, CodeIgniter, javacript, MySQL

 ### SEGDA.
 Intituto Tecnológico de Colima.
 Developer and Technical Leader
-* Description: System for the crops selection depending on the soil features.
+* Description: System for selecting the best crop depending on some soil features.
 * Tasks: Research of the necessary technologies, implementation of the prototype, drafting and presenting of the results to congresses.
 * Key Technologies: Python, QGIS, PyQt, Qt4, PostgreSQL, PostGIS